 An unorthodox twist for the business saw them selling watches for the Russian Empire in the second half of the 19th century.
 Thus, besides the award-rich success in the home country, Tissot was able to expand to foreign markets as well.

-To better cope with the financial crisis, Tissot partnered with another famous Swiss watch company, Omega, and formed SSIH (Societe Suisse pour l’Industrie Horlogere) in 1930.
-The same partnership became the cornerstone for the birth of the Swatch Group more than 50 years later.
+In order to make it happen, as well as to better cope with the financial crisis caused by the Great Depression, Tissot partnered with another famous Swiss watch company, Omega, and formed SSIH (Societe Suisse pour l’Industrie Horlogere) in 1930.
+The same partnership became the cornerstone for the birth of Swatch Group more than 50 years later.

 The post-war period from the 1940s until the Quartz Crisis was monumental for Tissot.
 The period shaped the reputation the brand possesses these days when intelligent marketing and specialization techniques brought worldwide attention.
 An affordable Swiss watch was something that only a few, if any, were offering.
 And Tissot had the upper hand in this.